Cash-Pay Physical Therapy: Ensuring Compliance with the Medicare Mandatory Claims Submission Rule

 - Advance Beneficiary Notice (ABN) – An ABN is a notice issued by a supplier prior to rendering services that the supplier believes will not be covered by Medicare because the supplier believes the service will not meet Medicare’s medical necessity requirement.
 When a supplier issues an ABN, the supplier may seek payment from the beneficiary.

-The Medicare Mandatory Claims Submission Rule
+The Medicare Mandatory Claims Submission Rule.

-By its express terms, the Medicare Mandatory Claims Submission Rule states that “within 1 year after the date of providing a service for which payment is made under [Medicare] on a reasonable charge or fee schedule basis,” a supplier “shall complete and submit a claim for such service on a standard claim form.”
+The Medicare Mandatory Claims Submission Rule states that “within 1 year after the date of providing a service for which payment is made under [Medicare] on a reasonable charge or fee schedule basis,” a supplier “shall complete and submit a claim for such service on a standard claim form.”
 Failure to comply with the Medicare Mandatory Claims Submission Rule is subject to a civil monetary penalty of $2,000 per instance of noncompliance, among other penalties.

 The Medicare Mandatory Claims Submission Rule does not apply to physicians and certain other categories of suppliers who have opted out of Medicare.
 Thus, these suppliers may bill a Medicare beneficiary for Medicare-covered services under a private contract that complies with Medicare’s opt-out requirements.
-But, as noted above and in Section 40.4 of Chapter 15 of the Medicare Benefit Policy Manual: “Physical therapists in independent practice and occupational therapists in independent practice cannot opt out because they are not within the opt out law’s definition of either a ‘physician’ or ‘practitioner.’”
+But, as noted above and in Section 40.4 of Chapter 15 of the Medicare Benefit Policy Manual: “Physical therapists in independent practice and occupational therapists in independent practice cannot opt out because they are not within the opt-out law’s definition of either a ‘physician’ or ‘practitioner.’”

 According to the same above-noted section of the Medicare Benefit Policy Manual, there is only one situation where “non-opt-out” suppliers are not required to submit claims for Medicare-covered services.
 That situation is where a “beneficiary or the beneficiary’s legal representative refuses, of his/her own free will, to authorize the submission of a bill to Medicare.”